-We were required to report entry point chlorine residual in March 2023, to the Pennsylvania Department of Environmental Protection but failed to do so by the required due date.
+We were required to report an entry point arsenic sample in September 2024, to the Pennsylvania Department of Environmental Protection but failed to do so by the required due date.
+We were also required to monitor for Benzo(a)pyrene in 2024 but failed to do so.
+Public Notification regarding this violation is included at the end of this report.